Skip to content

 OrderDocument

-The files associated to the Order.
-These are typically the customer's tickets for the Event.
+The files associated with the Order.
+These are typically the customer's tickets for the event.